logzio/logz-docs/_source/logzio_collections/_log-sources/google-cloud-stackdriver.md

       {% include log-shipping/replace-vars.html listener=true %}

     pubsubs
-    : This is an array of one or more GCP projects.
+    : This is an array of one or more GCP subscriptions.
-      For each project, provide topic and subscriptions IDs, as given from Pub/Sub.
+      For each subscription, provide topic and subscriptions IDs, as given from Pub/Sub.

     token
     : Your Logz.io shipping token.